fitzroyacademy/web-app/README.md

 * Name
 * Slug
 * Order
+* Year: So we're not naming courses "My course 2020" and "my course 2021".
+* ID code, for courses with school codes like `SCI2502`
-* One or many Lessons
+* One or many `Lessons`
 * Students enrolled
 * One or many Teachers (admins)
 * One 16:9 Cover image